zalando/tailor/README.md

 * *timeout* - optional timeout of fragment in milliseconds (default is 3000)
 * *async* — postpones the fragment until the end of body tag
 * *public* — doesn't send the headers to fragment server
-* *fallback-src* - URL of the fallback fragment in case of timeout/error on the current fragment
+* *fallback_src* - URL of the fallback fragment in case of timeout/error on the current fragment

 ## Fragment server